 - HTML | DOM History forward() Method

-- How to Design Image Slider using jQuery ?
+- How to Create Text Changing Animation Effect using CSS ?

-- How to Create a Cutout Text using HTML and CSS ?
+- How to create Glowing Star effect using HTML and CSS?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.